gabrieruu/tnote/README.md

 $ pip install <path to tnote folder>
 ```

-You should now be able to use the command `note`.
+You should now be able to use the command `tnote`.